Kahiku at Mehana

 No analysis available

-I searched the remarks for leasehold language such as lease expires, ground lease, leasehold, renewal, and extension years, but found nothing.
-With no specific lease-expiry year mentioned, this remains unknown.
+I searched the remarks for leasehold language such as lease expires, ground lease, leasehold, extension, and renewal dates, but found nothing.
+With no lease-expiry year stated anywhere in the public remarks, the value remains unknown.

-I searched for language such as fully insured, full insurance, walls-in coverage, comprehensive building insurance, or fully covered insurance and did not find it.
-The only insurance-related phrase was '100% hurricane coverage,' which does not establish that the HOA provides full walls-in insurance.
+I searched for direct insurance language such as fully insured, full insurance, walls-in coverage, or comprehensive building insurance and did not find it.
+One remark says 'VA APPROVED & 100% hurricane coverage,' but that does not explicitly confirm HOA full/walls-in insurance coverage.

 No analysis available